Vietnam.vn - Nền tảng quảng bá Việt Nam

 People who are granted ID cards include Vietnamese citizens from 14 years of age and above who must carry out ID card issuance procedures; Vietnamese citizens under 14 years of age are granted ID cards upon request.

-The identity card has the value of proving the identity and other information that has been integrated into the identity card of the cardholder to carry out administrative procedures, public services and transactions within the territory of Vietnam.
+The identity card has the value of proving the identity and other information that has been integrated into the identity card of the cardholder to carry out administrative procedures, public services and transactions in the territory of Vietnam.

 Source